Quick Links to Departments:

 Works from the Head Office in Chesterfield as the Finance Manager dealing with all aspects of finance as well as Human Resources for the company.

-John is the Marketing Manager and works closely with Vicky and Jon ensuring that the e-newsletters and other information is produced for members.
+John is the Membership and Communication Manager and works closely with Vicky and Jon ensuring that the e-newsletters and other information is produced for members.
 He also carries out the design work for publications; training packs, leaflets, pdfs, graphics for the website and event flyers.

 Vicky Shirley, Office Manager

-As Office Manager I am responsible for the general running of the England office, based in Chesterfield, and my role also includes organising events, updating and maintaining the ARC websites and social media and helping to produce the e-newsletters that are sent out from Association for Real Change.
-I am also PA to the Chief Executive, Jacqui Bell.
+Vicky is responsible for the general running of Central Office, based in Chesterfield, and is PA to the Chief Executive, Jacqui Bell.
+Vicky’s role includes organising events, updating and maintaining the ARC websites and helping to produce the e-newsletters that are sent out from Association for Real Change.

 Jon is responsible for maintaining contact with Members via social media, e-forums and ensuring the members database is maintained.
 He deals with applications for membership and is also responsible for producing the e-newsletters and information sent out to members and stakeholders, along with John and Vicky.